 Frequently Asked Questions

 A student applying must have completed 15 or more units in grades 9-12, at least 12 of which must be in academic subjects.
 Fisk University is particularly interested in students who have taken the strongest of academic programs in their high school.
 Students who have been home-schooled should submit a transcript or record.
 Prospective students with a GED must provide evidence of successful completion (scores).
+All incoming students must have a high school diploma or GED to meet admissions standards.

 The student's course curriculum should include four units of English, three units of mathematics (algebra, geometry, and advanced algebra and trigonometry are strongly recommended), two units of the same foreign language, two years of social studies and two years of science (preferably biology and chemistry) including a lab.